 Diphtheria is spreading among the more than 650,000 Rohingya refugees crammed into Kutupalong camp; one of the largest refugee camps in the world.
-We opened a Diphtheria Treatment Centre in Kutupalong on the 31st of December, and have received more than 1,600 patients, with more than 400 admitted for diphtheria.
+We opened a Diphtheria Treatment Centre in Kutupalong on the 31st of December.
+Scince then we have received more than 3,400 patients and treated more than 1000 diphtheria cases.
 With proper treatment, people gasping for breath upon admittance can be fully recovered in a day or two.

 Our 70-bed centre was constructed in just a few weeks and is the only diphtheria centre for the southern half of the refugee camp.
 Most of our patients are children, who are prone to more serious cases of the disease.

 The sight of little Mohammad clutching to his father’s arms, struggling to breathe properly is heart-breaking.
 He was one of the latest victims of the diphtheria outbreak in the overcrowded refugee camp in Bangladesh.This disease restricts the victims airway and can be fatal if not properly treated.
 Mohammad could have died too.
 He was close to respiratory failure.
 He could have been just another statistic who lost his life in a disaster situation.

 But, the good news is that Mohammad recovered!

 Today this little boy is alive and well because of the generosityf people like you who enable Samaritan’s Purse workers to save lives in refugee camps and other places where disaster strikes.

 Mohammad’s father did not know where to look for help until someone told him about Samaritan’s Purse Diphtheria Treatment Centre inside the camp.